logo image

 The Market Cross is by the High Street at the entrance of St Johns Shopping Centre.
 The original Cross was destroyed by Cromwell's Army in 1651, with the Cross seen today completed in 1913.

-St Johns Kirk is by the Market Cross on St Johns Place.
+St Johns Kirk is behind the Museum on St Johns Place.
 This is the oldest Building in Perth with the earliest parts from the 1440s, a top visitor attraction.

 St Johns Place, next to the Kirk, has a number of Diners with outdoor seating.

 Scone Palace is 2 miles northeast of Perth centre in a vast Estate.
-The Priory on this land was originally built in the 1100s and rebuilt as a Palace in the early 1800s.
+The Priory on this land was originally built in the 1100s then rebuilt as a Palace in the early 1800s.

 The Priory was the Crowning place of Scottish Kings on the Stone of Scone, now a top visitor attraction for the Palace and Chapel.